gale2307/Jarvis/docs/final.md

 Another problem in dealing with ambiguous questions is the ability of resolving/analyzing logic structure of question sentences, which shows with question 5 with 2 target objects as factors for the models to locate the correct answer.
 Since our models do not support actual result/content comparison (locate answers from two sources and make comparison, which is too hard for current ai), we specially chose the context in which the expected answer with two factors show up together (“red fox” and “arctic fox”).
 All our models return half of the current answer with one of the factors(arctic fox), which indicates the models may not have the ability to equally weigh more than one factor in a sentence (even an “and” shows up) and return a meaningful result for both sides.

 Finally, when the question becomes more wild and more than one related answer shows up in different places, the models have a variety of choices, which is also affected by how the model evaluates the candidate result and makes a decision.
 For question 2 and question 4, it happens when the expected answer appeared in the candidate list but the model decided not to use it as it had a lower score than others.

-## Remaining Goals and Challenges
-Currently, Jarvis still has a lot of aspects that need to be improved.
-Our priority will be to improve Jarvis’ accuracy, both for the IR system and the Question Answering model.
-For the IR, we are looking to implement common methods of improvement such as stemming, removing duplicate pages, and tf-idf.
-Given sufficient improvements, we are considering the possibility of expanding our corpus (such as by adding articles from Digminecraft), since much of the information in the Minecraft Wikipedia is contained within images (such as crafting recipes, smelting, etc), which Jarvis cannot use.
-Overall, we are hoping to get our IR system’s accuracy even with, if not close enough to, Google or Minecraft Wiki’s built-in search.
-For the Question Answering model, we are looking to fine-tune BERT to make it familiar with Minecraft terminology.
-We are also considering alternatives to BERT, which we will test and compare with BERT’s performance accordingly.

-Accuracy aside, we are looking for methods to improve Jarvis’ speed.
-Currently, the long running time is caused by our BERT model having to go through each article paragraph by paragraph - as such, articles with numerous short paragraphs take a long time to process.
-Reducing the number of paragraphs by combining them or by filtering out unnecessary paragraphs are methods of improvement that we are looking to test in the near future.

-Finally, we will need to integrate Jarvis with the Minecraft Malmo client.
-While we expect this to be trivial, unforeseen issues may appear.
-As such, we are planning to work on integration as soon as possible to deal with said issues.

 ## Resources Used
 - https://github.com/google-research/bert#pre-trained-models - These pre-trained models for BERT are necessary for having NLP working with JARVIS.